 But this is not how history progresses in reality.
 Issues are often resolved in a historical process that involves conflict.
 In many cases people do not listen to each others arguments nor is it easy to foresee the consequences of many choices.
 And it is also not obvious that resolving an historical conflict would lead to progress.
 Karl Marx believed that Hegelian dialectic would prove him right like many people believe that rational discussion will prove them right.
 Marx used Hegel’s ideas to promote class struggle.
 Marxism promoted social conflict as the way of resolving issues.
 And so communists tried to take over countries with military force or agitation.
 In developing countries communist insurgencies sometimes were mixed up with a struggle for national liberation.
 To Marxists, Hegelian dialectic became a tool in the war on capitalism, and later on, to liberate marginalised groups from social injustice by political means.

 In the nineteenth century workers didn’t appear to benefit from the capitalist system.
-It was hard to figure out how socialism would work out in practise so it may have been necessary to try it out.
+It was hard to figure out how socialism would work out in practice so it may have been necessary to try it out.
 A country called the Soviet Union tried socialism for seven decades.
 If you look for the Soviet Union on a map, you probably will not find it.
 That isn’t because it is such a small country but because it doesn’t exist any more.
 The Soviet Union was dismantled because its leadership realised that the socialist economy performed poorly.
 With the benefit of hindsight the flaws of socialism are obvious, but if it hadn’t been tried out, many people may still believe that it is a good idea.
 Nevertheless socialism may work well in specific situations.
 For instance, health care in socialist Cuba is cheap and effective compared to the United States.
 Life expectancy in the United States and Cuba is nearly the same.
 But perhaps Cubans are healthier than people in the United States because they can’t afford fast food.

 Marx had valid concerns regarding the plight of workers.
 These were resolved in a peaceful historical process and led to the introduction of labour regulations, minimum wages and pensions in the democratic societies of Western Europe.
 This process took many years.
 As a consequence the economies of these societies came to have a mixture of capitalist and socialist features.
 A rational debate could develop in these societies because there was freedom of expression.
 The Soviet Union was a dictatorship so there wasn’t much of a rational discussion going on there.
 Progress in history often requires experimenting.
 At first there was capitalism but conditions for workers were poor.
 And so pure socialism was tried out but the results were poor.
 In the meantime many societies found a middle way that was believed to be a combination of the best elements of both ideas.
 This is progress in history the way Hegel might have liked it.